Heuristic Methods are Good Teachers to Distill MLPs for Graph Link Prediction: Introduction

 \section{Introduction}

 Link prediction is a pivotal task in graph learning, with widespread usage in web applications.
 It involves estimating the likelihood of a link between two nodes, enabling applications including citation prediction, friend recommendation, knowledge graph completion~\citep{schlichtkrull2018modeling,nathani2019learning,vashishth2019composition}, and item recommendation~\citep{koren2009matrix,ying2018graph,he2020lightgcn}.
 Graph neural networks (GNNs)~\citep{kipf2016semi,hamilton2017inductive,velivckovic2017graph} have been widely used for link prediction.
-This includes standard generic GNNs~\citep{kipf2016variational,davidson2018hyperspherical}, as well as specifically designed GNNs for Link Prediction (GNN4LP) which are augmented with additional structural features~\citep{zhang2018link,zhang2021graph,zhu2021neural,yun2021neo,ncnc,linkmoe} to capture extra link-specific information~\citep{zhang2021labeling}.
+This includes standard generic GNNs~\citep{kipf2016variational,davidson2018hyperspherical}, as well as specifically designed GNNs for link prediction (GNN4LP) which are augmented with additional structural features~\citep{zhang2018link,zhang2021graph,zhu2021neural,yun2021neo,ncnc,linkmoe} to capture extra link-specific information~\citep{zhang2021labeling}.
 However, all of these GNN models suffer from heavy computations in inference time due to their dependency on graphs, which require repeatedly fetching and aggregating neighboring nodes for GNN message passing~\citep{zhang2021graph}.

 Researchers have proposed various methods to accelerate GNN inference.
 There are pruning~\citep{zhou2021accelerating,chen2021unified} and quantization~\citep{zhao2020learned,tailor2020degree} methods that accelerate GNN inference to some extent.
 But the speed-up is limited because they do not resolve the graph dependency issue caused by the message passing.
-An alternative line of work focuses on distilling knowledge of GNN teachers into Multi-Layer Perceptron (MLP) students~\citep{zhang2021graph,tian2022learning,wu2023extracting,wu2023quantifying,wu2024teach,lu2024adagmlp,wang2025training}.
+An alternative line of work focuses on distilling knowledge of GNN teachers into Multi-Layer Perceptron (MLP) students that only take node features as inputs~\citep{zhang2021graph,tian2022learning,wu2023extracting,wu2023quantifying,wu2024teach,lu2024adagmlp,wang2025training}.
 By eliminating graph dependency and expensive neighborhood aggregation, MLPs offer up to 70-273$\times$ faster inference~\citep{guo2023linkless,zhang2021graph}.
-Meanwhile, GNN-distilled MLPs have been shown to achieve competitive or superior performance compared to GNN teachers in many cases.
+Meanwhile, GNN-distilled MLPs can match or even surpass the performance of GNN teachers in many cases where rich node features are available (e.g., recommendation systems).